tbidne/pacer/README.md

 Charts are generated from two inputs:

-- A `runs` file(s) (`toml` or garmin `csv`), containing a list of all runs the user may want to chart.
+- A `runs` file(s) (`json` or garmin `csv`), containing a list of all runs the user may want to chart.
 Multiple files will be combined.
-- A `chart-requests.toml` file, that determines how to construct the chart(s).
+- A `chart-requests.json` file, that determines how to construct the chart(s).
 The html page will contain a chart for each request in the file.

 > [!IMPORTANT]
 >